 Please find below the Homework Booklet for Summer 1.
 The home learning activities are linked to the areas we are focusing on in class, and have been carefully chosen to develop different skills in relation to a variety of curriculum subjects.
 All homework will be shared on a Friday and displayed proudly in our classroom.

 Every Friday we come together as a school to celebrate the children's hard work across our school; we do this by awarding one (on exception more than one), child per class Special Mention, and one child per class CHAS recognition.
 The child will be rewarded a badge for each and if given CHAS will be able to take home our CHAS dragon for the week and CHAS book to write about what adventures CHAS gets up to with you.

 During our celebration assembly we also celebrate weekly birthdays and award the winning classes with the Eco and Attendance awards.
-Additionally, children have the opportunity to try their spellings and/or times tables to be able to progress to the next level in spellings and/or times tables in school.

 The weekly Special Mention and CHAS for Cherry class is be recorded below.